-31 Commercial tours facilitate sea-kayaking and other human-powered boating, offer instruction

-- 32 of various types, equipment, and half-day to multi-day guided trips.
-One of the operators is a - 33 general guide service, willing to help individuals recreate via multi-sport trips in KBSP.
-Two - of the operators are resort lodges, with fixed assets on the south side of the bay, but whose - 35 customers use the park units for hiking, bird-watching, and fishing, among other activities. - 36
+Commercial tours facilitate sea-kayaking and other human-powered boating, offer instruction of various types, equipment, and half-day to multi-day guided trips.
+One of the operators is a general guide service, willing to help individuals recreate via multi-sport trips in KBSP.
+Two of the operators are resort lodges, with fixed assets on the south side of the bay, but whose customers use the park units for hiking, bird-watching, and fishing, among other activities.

-37 Water taxi services range from simple trips across the bay to cargo delivery and research

-38 support using larger and more capable vessels.
-Many of the water taxi permittees offer
+Water taxi services range from simple trips across the bay to cargo delivery and research support using larger and more capable vessels.
+Many of the water taxi permittees offer service to docks at Halibut Cove, Seldovia, public use cabins, and private lodges, as well as beach landings at Glacier Spit, China Poot, Saddle Trail, and elsewhere for hikers looking to explore the park.

-- 39 service to docks at Halibut Cove, Seldovia, public use cabins, and private lodges, as well as - 40 beach landings at Glacier Spit, China Poot, Saddle Trail, and elsewhere for hikers looking to - 41 explore the park.42 - 43 Fishing charters use portions of the bay for salmon and halibut fishing.
-In addition, guided - 44 fishing excursions are available to the many streams that flow through the park, offering - 45 fishing for salmon, trout and Dolly Varden. - 46
+Fishing charters use portions of the bay for salmon and halibut fishing.
+In addition, guided fishing excursions are available to the many streams that flow through the park, offering fishing for salmon, trout, and Dolly Varden.

-1 Commercial Fishing
+Commercial Fishing

-- 2 The Kachemak Bay area is divided into nine commercial fishing subdistricts and includes - 3 Port Graham to the south.
-There are only five beach areas along the southern shore of - 4 Kachemak Bay where set gillnets are allowed. - 5
+The Kachemak Bay area is divided into nine commercial fishing subdistricts and includes Port Graham to the south.
+There are only five beach areas along the southern shore of Kachemak Bay where set gillnets are allowed.

-Pacific cod, Pacific halibut, walleye pollock, sablefish, lingcod, salmon and many species of rockfish, skates, and flatfish are commercially important species that occur within the marine waters of the Parks.
-The Pacific cod fishery is the largest commercial groundfish fishery in

-9 the Cook Inlet Area with about half of the total harvest occurring in the Cook Inlet District,

-- 10 which includes Kachemak Bay. - 11
+Pacific cod, Pacific halibut, walleye pollock, sablefish, lingcod, salmon, and many species of rockfish, skates, and flatfish are commercially important species that occur within the marine waters of the Parks.
+The Pacific cod fishery is the largest commercial groundfish fishery in the Cook Inlet Area with about half of the total harvest occurring in the Cook Inlet District, which includes Kachemak Bay.

-12 In Kachemak Bay and the waters of the Outer Coast unit, there have been commercially

-- 13 important pot fisheries for Tanner, Dungeness, and king crab, and spot shrimp; and a trawl - 14 fishery for northern and sidestriped shrimp.
-The commercial herring fishery has been closed - 15 since 1990 due to low abundance.
-Fisheries have been closed since 1995 for Tanner crab, - 16 1997 for Dungeness crab and shrimp, and 1984 for king crab, due to low abundance of these - 17 species.
-Tanner crab continues to be harvested but only through sport and subsistence - 18 fisheries and some years even these have been closed or limited.
-Hardshell clams were once - 19 abundant in Kachemak Bay but commercial fisheries were closed by regulation in 2007. - 20 There was a short-lived commercial fishery for blue mussels, but it has been closed since - 1998.
-Red sea cucumber and green sea urchin populations in Kachemak Bay once supported commercial dive fisheries, but these were closed in 1997 due to low stock abundance. - 22 commercial dive fisheries, but these were closed in 1997 due to low stock abundance. - Weathervane scallops also occur in Kachemak Bay and the outer coast; however, abundance is low, historical harvests minimal and no recent permits have been issued. - 25 - 26
+In Kachemak Bay and the waters of the Outer Coast unit, there have been commercially important pot fisheries for Tanner, Dungeness, and king crab, and spot shrimp; and a trawl fishery for northern and sidestriped shrimp.
+The commercial herring fishery has been closed since 1990 due to low abundance.
+Fisheries have been closed since 1995 for Tanner crab, 1997 for Dungeness crab and shrimp, and 1984 for king crab, due to low abundance of these species.
+Tanner crab continues to be harvested but only through sport and subsistence fisheries and some years even these have been closed or limited.
+Hardshell clams were once abundant in Kachemak Bay but commercial fisheries were closed by regulation in 2007.
+There was a short-lived commercial fishery for blue mussels, but it has been closed since 1998.
+Red sea cucumber and green sea urchin populations in Kachemak Bay once supported commercial dive fisheries, but these were closed in 1997 due to low stock abundance.
+Weathervane scallops also occur in Kachemak Bay and the outer coast; however, abundance is low, historical harvests minimal, and no recent permits have been issued.

-27 Disposals
+Disposals